roblox-aurora/rbx-net/README.md

 Roblox Model
 -------------
-You can find the `.rbxmx` file in releases, or the latest from [here](https://github.com/roblox-aurora/rbx-net/tree/master/dist/net.rbxmx)
+You can find the `.rbxmx` file in releases.

 Why use Net?
 ============